Law Firm SEO Expert — SEO For Attorneys

 I have experience successfully ranking attorneys in Google as an SEO Consultant to drive more clients to your doorstep.

-Other SEO Companies claim to provide valuable SEO while doing the same old canned SEO that everyone else is doing.
+Other law firm SEO companies claim to be lawyer SEO experts while doing the same old canned SEO that everyone else is doing.

 Well, my SEO is not based upon what has lately been making the rounds on blogs.